Skip to cookie consent Skip to main content

 Chief Innovation Officer, Mass General Brigham

-Chris Coburn is the Chief Innovation Officer at Mass General Brigham, an integrated health care system that includes Harvard University affiliates Brigham and Women’s Hospital and Massachusetts General Hospital, two of the nation’s most prestigious teaching institutions.
-Mass General Brigham is the nation’s largest academic research enterprise, with over $13 billion in annual revenue, 1.5 million patient visits, and $2 billion in research expenditures.
-In addition, its 4,200 faculty are appointed at Harvard Medical School.
+Chris Coburn is Chief Innovation Officer of Mass General Brigham, an integrated health care system that includes Harvard University affiliates Brigham and Women’s Hospital, Massachusetts General Hospital, Massachusetts Eye and Ear, and McLean Hospital.
+Mass General Brigham is the nation’s largest academic research enterprise with over $16 billion in annual revenue, 1.5 million patient visits and more than $2.4 billion in research expenditures.
+It also has a managed care organization, out-patient facilities and community hospitals.
+7,000 of its faculty are appointed at Harvard Medical School.

-Prior to joining Mass General Brigham, Chris was the founding director of Cleveland Clinic Innovations and served for 13 years as its executive leader.
-During his tenure, Cleveland Clinic spun off 57 companies that raised over $700 million in equity financing.
-His team also managed an innovation alliance network in which Cleveland Clinic directly supported technology commercialization for health care systems throughout the United States.
+Prior to joining Mass General Brigham, Mr. Coburn was founding director of Cleveland Clinic Innovations and served for 13 years as its executive leader.
+During his tenure, Cleveland Clinic spun off 57 companies that raised more than $700 million in equity financing.
+There were none before Coburn’s arrival.
+His team also managed an innovation alliance network in which Cleveland Clinic directly supported technology commercialization for healthcare systems throughout the United States.
+Previously he was Vice President at Battelle and served on the staff of Ohio Governor Richard Celeste.

 Affiliations